peurKe/auto_ZONA_translator/README.md

 ## Extract the **Source code (zip)** archive

-- Extract it into your **Z.O.N.A Project X** or **Z.O.N.A Origin** game folder in your Steam library.
+- Extract it into your **Z.O.N.A Project X** or **Z.O.N.A Origin** or **CONVRGENCE** game folder in your Steam library.
   By default in :
     - **Z.O.N.A Project X** :arrow_right: C:\Program Files (x86)\Steam\steamapps\common\ZONA\
     - **Z.O.N.A Origin** :arrow_right: C:\Program Files (x86)\Steam\steamapps\common\ZONAORIGIN\
+    - **CONVRGENCE** :arrow_right: C:\Program Files (x86)\Steam\steamapps\common\CONVRGENCE\

-   NB: if your Z.O.N.A game is installed on a drive other than the C: system drive, your game folder could be in the following location:
+   NB: If your Z.O.N.A game is installed on a drive other than the C: system drive, your game folder could be in the following location:
     - **Z.O.N.A Project X** :arrow_right: E:\SteamLibrary\steamapps\common\ZONA\
     - **Z.O.N.A Origin** :arrow_right: E:\Steam\Library\steamapps\common\ZONAORIGIN\
+    - **CONVRGENCE** :arrow_right: E:\Steam\Library\steamapps\common\CONVRGENCE\

-   If you want to retrieve your Z.O.N.A game folder, go to your library in Steam and:
+   If you want to retrieve your game folder, go to your library in Steam and:
-    - Right-click on your Z.O.N.A. game in your list of games in the left-hand panel.
+    - Right-click on your game in your list of games in the left-hand panel.
     - Click on 'Properties...'
     - Click on 'Browse...'
-   An explorer window will appear showing the folder for your Z.O.N.A. game.
+   An explorer window will appear showing the folder for your game.

-## IMPORTANT Be sure your 'Z.O.N.A' game directory contains:
+## IMPORTANT Be sure your game directory contains:

 - \\_ auto_ZONA\\ (folder)
 - \\_ auto_ZONA_translator\\ (folder)